Xinyuan-LilyGO/T-Watch-2021-lvgl/README.md

 ﻿<h1 align = "center"> 🌟T-Watch-2021-lvgl🌟</h1>

-## Quick Start

-The board uses USB as the JTAG upload port.
-When printing serial port information on USB, CDC_ON_BOOT configuration needs to be turned on.
-If the port cannot be found when uploading the program or the USB has been used for other functions, the port does not appear.
-Please enter the upload mode manually.
-1.Connect the board to the computer USB
-2.Click (→) to upload firmware

 ### Arduino

 1. In Arduino Preferences, on the Settings tab, enter the `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` URL in the `Additional boards manager URLs` input box.